splewis/get5/README.md

 This is still very-much a work in progress.
 It may have bugs.
 See the [issues](https://github.com/splewis/get5/issues) section for bugs or things that are yet-to-be-done.
 Pull requests are welcome.

+A web panel for managing get5 matches may exist in the future.
+If you're interested in making I'd encourage you to do so.

 ## Download and Installation